VilmarPrestes/VilmarPrestes/README.md

 <div align="center">

-🔭 I’m currently working on my development as a dev in AI, Data Science and back-end areas
+🔭 I’m currently working on my development as a dev in back-end, Data Science and AI areas

-🌱 I’m currently learning GoLang and Groovy.
+🌱 I’m currently learning GoLang and Groovy (Grails).

 👯 Nowadays I’m working at Fitbank as a Back-end developer!